 “Whether you want to uncover the secrets of the universe, or you want to pursue a career in the 21st century, basic computer programming is an essential skill to learn.”

 ~Professor Stephen Hawking

-Computing is taught in discrete lessons for 1 hour per week using the Purple Mash scheme of work, with opportunities to embed these skills through other areas of the curriculum.
+Computing is taught in discrete lessons using the Purple Mash scheme of work, with opportunities to embed these skills through other areas of the curriculum.

 The children have access to hardware (laptops, desktop computers, Learn Pad tablets, cameras and Beebots) throughout the week.